oracle/fastr/README.md

 FastR is intended eventually to be a drop-in replacement for GNU R. Currently, however, the implementation is incomplete.
 Notable limitations are:

 1. Graphics support: FastR supports only grid and grid-based packages, graphics package is not supported.
 The FastR grid package implementation is purely Java based, see its [documentation](documentation/graphics.md) for more details and limitations.
-2. Many packages either do not install, particularly those containing native (C/C++) code, or fail tests due to bugs and limitations in FastR.
-In particular popular packages such as `data.table` and `Rcpp` currently do not work with FastR.
+2. Some packages either do not install, or fail tests due to bugs and limitations in FastR.
+In particular support for popular packages such as `data.table` and `Rcpp` is work in progress.

 ## Running FastR